Sassyemiko/Password-Generator/README.md

 Mobile-responsive layout (works on phones, tablets, and desktops)<br><br>

 🔹 Save Credentials Locally<br>
-Save generated passwords to passwords.txt with a single click
+Save generated passwords to passwords.txt with a single click<br>
 Format: Website | Username | Password
 → Perfect for offline backups or importing into password managers<br><br>